Don’t fall for a fake text message that appears to come from the state’s Motor Vehicle Division asking people to “validate” their driver’s licenses.

-A sneaky Southwest Airlines scam has been hitting local residents in the past few months via Google ads that misrepresent an affiliation with the air carrier.
+A sneaky scam targeting Southwest Airlines customers has been hitting local residents in the past few months via Google ads that misrepresent an affiliation with the air carrier.

 One woman got scammed when she instructed Siri to call Southwest Airlines and was connected to one of the bogus entities.
 (Siri is the Apple voicemail assistant.)

-Landson says this problem appears to be hitting other airlines as well,and that Southwest is “part of an industry-wide discussion with Google about solutions to the problem of these sponsored ads.”
+Landson says this problem appears to be hitting other airlines, as well, and Southwest is “part of an industry-wide discussion with Google about solutions to the problem of these sponsored ads.”